- The World's Ten Best Ethical Destinations - 2015

 - The World's Best Ethical Destinations – 2006

-Travel is one of the world’s largest industries.
-Where we go—where we spend our travel dollars—has real economic and political significance.
-Ethical Traveler believes that mindful travel can bring many benefits, both personal and global.
-By choosing our destinations well and remembering our roles as citizen diplomats, we can create international goodwill and help change the world for the better.
+Travel has recently become the world’s largest industry, exceeding a trillion-dollar annual footprint.
+This means that travelers have real power.
+Where we choose to put our footprints has real economic and political significance.
+Ethical Traveler believes that mindful travel offers many rewards, both personal and global.
+By “voting with our wings” — choosing our destinations well and remembering our roles as citizen diplomats — we create international goodwill and help change the world for the better.

-Every year, Ethical Traveler reviews the policies and practices of hundreds of nations in the developing world.
-We then select the ten that are doing the most impressive job of promoting human rights, preserving their environment, and upholding civil society—all while creating a sustainable, community-based tourism industry.
-By visiting these countries, we can use our economic power to support best practices.
+Every year, Ethical Traveler reviews the policies and practices of scores of nations in the developing world.
+We then select the ten that are doing the most impressive job of promoting human rights, preserving their environments, and supporting social welfare – all while creating a lively, community-based tourism industry.
+By visiting these countries, we use our economic leverage as travelers to support best practices.

-We urge you to visit these destinations, and explore the wonderful sights, cultures and activities they offer.
+We urge you to explore these destinations, and to enjoy the wonderful sights, cultures and inspirations they offer.

-Though our best efforts go into creating this list, we must continually remind ourselves: No country is perfect.
-All have their shortcomings.
+Though our very best efforts go into creating this list, we must continually remind ourselves: No country is perfect.
+All nations have genuine shortcomings.
 Each of our winners, however, had made a genuine effort to “do the right thing” in the many areas that we take into consideration.